bjornekelund/ACOM-Controller/README.md

 Right-click the *Standby* button to access the configuration panel.
 Default configuration is for ACOM 700S with communication on COM1.

-Can optionally always stay on top of other apps to e.g. allow use with a full screen logger on a single screen.
+By default it stays on top of other apps to e.g. allow use with a full screen logger on a single screen.

 The "Do nothing if already running" option silently stops the program at